particle-iot/spark-setup-android/README.md

 **Beta notice**

-This library is still under development and is currently released as Beta, although tested, bugs and issues may be present, some code might require cleanups.
+This library is still under development and is currently in beta.
+Although it is tested and mostly API-stable, bugs and other issues may be present, and the API may change prior to leaving beta.

 ## Usage